roberth/json-schema-catalog-rs/README.md

 This crate provides a command line interface (CLI) for working with JSON Schema Catalogs.

 ```
+Usage: json-schema-catalog <COMMAND>

 Commands:
   check    Check a JSON schema catalog file for validity
   lookup   Look up a schema location by its id in a JSON schema catalog file
   replace  Replace "$ref", "$schema" occurrences in a JSON file with the corresponding physical file location
+  new      Create a new JSON Schema Catalog file from a set of JSON schema filesCommands:
 ```

 Example usage: